The Story of My Grandmother’s Upholstery

 Since the pink stripes did not match the decor, I decided to take it off and reminisce over the red velvet.
 I’m not crazy about the red in this space, but we might as well keep it around for Christmas, right?
 We’ll make a feature of it!

-grandmother's upholstery - red velvet
+Grandmother's upholstery - red velvet

 I also took the grey covers off, but it is A LOT!
 They are already back on.